 4.2 PCB Layout

-You can start by drawing the specifications of the PCB and arranging the board by placing via and components to it can be only done when you have decided on the shape of the board, the number of layers and positions of the components.
+You can start by drawing the PCB specifications and arranging the board by placing it via components.
+It can only be done when you have decided on the board's shape, the number of layers, and the members' positions.

-You can also use the multilayer pool option which automatically creates the PCB design.
-You can then evaluate the components, layers, specifications, and texts to make sure they are correct.
+You can also use the multilayer pool option, which automatically creates the PCB design.
+Then evaluate the components, layers, specifications, and texts to correct them.
 Finally, you can use the design rule check function to get the final layout of your PCB.